|

 Myron |

-Myron (480-440 BCE)Myron was one of the greatest sculptors of Early Classical Greek sculpture.
+Myron (active 480-440 BCE)Myron was one of the greatest sculptors of Early Classical Greek sculpture.
 He was famed for his sculptures of powerful athletes and life-like animals.
-He worked mainly in bronze and was considered a versatile and innovative artist in his time.
-His most famous works, none of which remain today, include Discobolus, a disc thrower, and a bronze sculpture of a cow.
+He produced mainly bronze sculpture and was considered a versatile and innovative artist in his time.
+His most famous statue, which exists only in the form of copies by Roman artists, is the famous bronze figure of a disc thrower known as Discobolus (c.425 BCE).
 Biography |

-BEST WORKS OF SCULPTURE FAMOUS GREEK SCULPTORS |
+BEST WORKS OF SCULPTURE FAMOUS GREEK SCULPTORS EVOLUTION OF SCULPTURE |

 CLASSICAL PLASTIC

-ARTS EVOLUTION OF SCULPTURE |
+ARTS FORMS OF SCULPTING |

 The work was widely admired for capturing